patternfly/patternfly-react/packages/README.md

 # Packages

-## patternfly-3
+## patternfly-react

-This package provides Core PatternFly React components for PatternFly 3.
+This package provides PatternFly React components for PatternFly 3.

-## patternfly-4
+## patternfly-react-extensions

-This package provides Core PatternFly components for PatternFly 4.
+This package provides components based on PatternFly 3 which do not The yet have associated patterns found on [PatternFly.org](https://www.patternfly.org/).
+.

-## eslint-plugin-patterngly-react
+## @patternfly/react-console

-This package provides PatternFly React all ESLint rules bundled together for use in PatternFly React and downstream applications.
+This package provides VncConsole and SerialConsole React components for Patternfly 3.

-## react-codemods

-This package contains a collection of codemod scripts for use with JSCodeshift that help update Patternfly React projects.

-## react-icons

-PatternFly 4 Icons as React Components.